liuguoyou/analysis-synthesis-deblurring/README.md

       --side_by_side, -sbs  Should the result image include both the input the deblurred image (i.e. the saved image would be the blurry and deblurred images side by side) (default: False)

+## Environment
+To create the virtual environment with the required packages to run the code do the following:

+1. Create a virtual environment named "deblurring-env" (in the current working directory):

+        python3 -m venv deblurring-env

+2. Activate the virtual environment:
+    * On windows:

+            deblurring-env\Scripts\activate.bat
+    * On linux/MacOS

+            source deblurring-env/bin/activate
+      (If you use the csh or fish shells, there are alternate activate.csh and activate.fish scripts you should use instead.)

+3. Install the requirements

+        python -m pip install -r requirements.txt

+   switch `requirements.txt` with `requirements_tf_1.15.0.txt` or `requirements_tf_2.3.0.txt`:

+    * `requirements_tf_1.5.0.txt` - install an environment with tensorflow 1.15.0 which works with CUDA 10.0 and cuDNN 7.4
+    * `requirements_tf_1.5.0.txt` - install an environment with tensorflow 2.3.0 which works with CUDA 10.1 and cuDNN 7.6

+Note that the above won't install any cuda environment and they need to be installed separately

 ## Results
 The deblurred results of our network for the datasets reported in the paper can be downloaded from the following links: